Using quantum states of light to probe the retinal network: Results

 \subsection{In-Vitro Metrology of the Retina}

 For in-vitro setup, it is desirable to find the response of the retina to a few photons.
+In this section we will assume that the optical losses are negligible ($u=1$).
 First, we check how a single cell model behaves within our framework.
 In \cref{Fig.4} the results for CRLB vs weight factors is given for different states of light for $n=1$ and $n=5$ given that the photoreceptor efficiency is $\eta=0.4$.
+Here, CRLB in the vertical axes denote the Cramer-Rao lower bound calculated for the corresponding states which is given by the reciprocal of the Fisher information.

-It is clear that the thermal state gives the largest result for CRLB and the Fock state provides a better metrologic advantage compared to thermal and coherent states throughout the parametric regime.
-It is clear that for $n=5$ the overall performance is better for all states compared to $n=1$.
-Performing the same calculations using different photoreceptor efficiencies and average photon numbers show that the discrepancy between the Fock and coherent states becomes larger for higher $\eta$ and smaller for higher $n$.
-The lowest overall CRLB is achieved using the Fock state for the most significant photon number and photoreceptor efficiency.
+It is clear that the thermal state gives the largest result for CRLB and the Fock state provides a better metrological advantage compared to thermal and coherent states throughout the parametric regime.
+It is also obvious that for $\bar{n}=5$ the overall performance is better for all states compared to $\bar{n}=1$.
+Performing the same calculations using different photoreceptor efficiencies and average photon numbers show that the discrepancy between the Fock and coherent states becomes larger for higher $\eta$ and smaller for higher $\bar{n}$.
+Hence, the Fock state light is particularly useful for low-photon imaging and metrology of the retina where it is desirable to avoid strong probe signal intensities in order to decrease the noise.
+In general, a lower overall value for CRLB is obtained using the Fock state and for the larger photon numbers and photoreceptor efficiencies.
+This can also be understood by analyzing the properties of the input signal of the ganglion cell with different mean number of photons.
+From \cref{6} it is clear that for the case of single rod cell, the mean and the variance of the input photocurrent ($A$) and the output of the ganglion cell ($F$) are related by the weight factor ($w$).
+Hence, for a poor signal quality with high uncertainty in the input we will get an output signal with high uncertainty and therefore the estimation error for $w$ will be higher.
+Using the probability distribution in \cref{5} we can define the expected value, variance and signal to noise ratio (SNR) of $A$ as:

+in which $A_{max}$ is the maximum of the photocurrent amplitude used in the calculations.
+Using $SNR(A)$ as a figure of merit for the quality of the photocurrent signal we give the SNR of the total photocurrent for different values of the mean photon number in \cref{Fig.5}